executablebooks/sphinx-thebe/docs/use.md

 parts of your page as "ready for thebe".
 Next, you must insert a button onto the page to tell Thebe to initialize.

+:::{admonition} Using reStructuredText vs. MyST Markdown
+:class: tip
-:::{admonition,tip} Using reStructuredText vs. MyST Markdown The examples on this page use **MyST Markdown syntax**, a form of markdown that works with Sphinx directives.
+The examples on this page use **MyST Markdown syntax**, a form of markdown that works with Sphinx directives.
 You can also use reStructuredText if you wish.
 For information about reStructuredText vs. MyST Markdown, see [the MyST Parser documentation](https://myst-parser.readthedocs.io/en/latest/using/syntax.html) as well as [](examples/rst) for some tips.
 :::